How to create a virtual Android device

-Anbox Cloud allows you to stream the whole Android experience next to just individual applications.
-The following sections will show how to setup such a virtual Android device experience on top of an existing Anbox Cloud deployment.
+In addition to running individual Android apps, Anbox Cloud allows you to stream the whole Android experience.
+The following sections describe how to set up such a virtual Android device experience.

-In order to create a virtual device experience we first have to create an application with AMS.
-This application will not contain any APK and with that will start directly into the Android system launcher and provide the full Android experience.
+To create a virtual device, you must first set up a basic application.
+This application will not contain an APK and will therefore start directly into the Android system launcher and provide the full Android experience.

 A very simple application manifest for such an application looks like this:

-Note: If you want to use a GPU for containers created for you new
+If you want to use a GPU for containers created for your new

-Now that we have the application created in AMS we can go ahead and stream it through the UI of the Anbox Stream Gateway (see Getting started with Anbox Cloud for more details) or your own custom client application built with the Anbox Streaming SDK.
+After creating the application, you can stream it through the UI of the Anbox Stream Gateway (see Get started with Anbox Cloud (web dashboard) for more details) or your own custom client application built with the Anbox Streaming SDK.